 Andrii Semitkin

-Delivery Director at SPD Tech
+Delivery Director at SPD Technology

 “The existing payment processing compliance is not a mere regulatory formality, but a comprehensive security-related approach that helps ensure a high enough level of payment gateway security.
 It is also important to understand that the matters of payment gateway compliance and security are closely interconnected, and one cannot sufficiently ensure the required compliance without applying some of the security measures and techniques (like, for instance Data Encryption and Penetration testing)”

 Because of this, it is necessary to first become familiar with the PCI DSS compliance and gain a sufficient understanding of what needs to be done for implementing KYC standards.
-What’s more, the issue of compliance remains relevant regardless of whether you choose to build a custom payment gateway or go for payment gateway integration.
-Correspondingly, the payment gateway security features that one should include and their related best practices fall roughly into two main groups, which we are going to discuss in the next sections.
+Card industry data security is governed by the PCI DSS framework, which is one of the most widely recognized security standards for businesses handling credit card transactions.
+What’s more, the issue of compliance remains relevant regardless of whether you choose to build a custom secure payment gateway or go for payment gateway integration.
+Data breaches are often the result of weak security measures, outdated software, or misconfigured systems.
+Failure to comply with PCI DSS can result in severe penalties, fines, or even the loss of the ability to process payments.

 Using End-to-End Data Encryption